MKesenheimer/stm32-test-programs/README.md

 vim hal/stm32f4/Makefile.stm32f4
 ```

-- Copy a `LinkerScript.ld` from the suitable `STM32CubeF4` repository, for example:
+- Copy a `LinkerScript.ld` from the suitable `STM32CubeF4` repository, or use a `LinkerScript.ld` from `hal/stm32l0` as a template and change the memory layout (should be ok for most cases).
+Modify if needed.
+For example:
 ```bash
 cd Desktop
 git clone https://github.com/STMicroelectronics/STM32CubeF4.git